 Several others have explored and developed university networking during the years using The Baltic University Programme as a model and supporter.
 Already in the early 1990s nine countries around the Adriatic and Aegean Seas started Uniadrion, a network with some 40 universities coordinated in Bologna in Italy.
 Similarly, a number of universities around the Black Sea, Black Sea Universities Network coordinated in Rumania organised summer seminars on all kinds of topics, often on an advanced level, on the Black Sea coast.
 With Swedish support, the BUP contributed to a university co-operation around Lake Victoria in East Africa.
 The university in Montevideo, Uruguay, in the Rio de la Plata region in South America organised a conference together with BUP.
 Much later we had similar deals with the Great Lakes district in North America, with a number of universities in East Asia, coordinated in Yokohama in Japan and most recently in Central Asia coordinated in Samarkand in Uzbekistan.
 Several of these are still active but all much smaller than The Baltic University Programme.

 Professor Lars Rydén

-was the BUP director from 1991-2007 and 2015-2016.
+is the creator of the BUP and he was the BUP director from 1991-2007 as well as 2015-2016.
 He has his background in Biochemistry, but have been active within the field of sustainability science since the early 1990s.
 He is the editor and author of many books, including Environmental Science, Environmental Management I-IV, Sustainable Urban Development, Rural Development and Land use, and others.